STEFANOVIVAS/star-schema-notes/Part III - Dimension Design/Chapter 6 - More on dimensions tables.md

 ### Mini-Dimensions Alleviate ETL Bottlenecks and Excessive Growth

-A mini-dimension is created by removing a number of the more volatile attributes from the dimension in question and placing them in a new table with its own surrogate key.
+- A mini-dimension is created by removing a number of the more volatile attributes from the dimension in question and placing them in a new table with its own surrogate key.
 These attributes share no direct relationship to one another, and there is no natural key.
 A one-time-only process can populate this table with data by creating a row for each combination of values.
-Unlike the split dimension, the mini-dimension does not share surrogate keys with the original dimension table.
+- Unlike the split dimension, the mini-dimension does not share surrogate keys with the original dimension table.
 There is not a one-to-one relationship between the original dimension and the mini-dimension.
 Fact tables will carry separate foreign keys which refer to the original dimension table and to the mini-dimension.
-Mini-dimensions do have a potential drawback: they disrupt browsability.
+- Mini-dimensions do have a potential drawback: they disrupt browsability.
 The dimension table the mini-dimension are only related via facts.
 It is possible to provide limited browsability between a dimension and mini-dimension by adding a foreign key to the dimension table that refers to the mini-dimension, however, this cross-beowsability is limited to the current information in the mini-dimension.

+## Avoiding the NULL
+- Not part of the set theory on which the relational database is founded, the concept of the NULL was added by vendors as a way to distinguish the absence of data from blank or zero.
+- For dimension attributes, the inelegant but practical solution is to store a specific value such as 0 or “N/A” when data is not available.
+- It is also useful to avoid allowing the NULL as a foreign key value in a fact table.

+### Problems Caused by NULL

+- Because a NULL does not represent anything, it cannot be considered equal to anything else—not even another NULL.
+At the same time, a NULL cannot be considered not equal to anything else.
+- If one report shows January sales for tax exempt customers and another shows January sales for customers who are not tax exempt, a reasonable assumption would be that the two figures together represent all of January sales.
+Unfortunately, this is not the case.
+- Rather than store NULLs in a dimension, star schema designers choose specific values that will be used when a data value is not available.
+For text columns, the value “N/A” is a trusted standby.
+For numeric columns, the value 0 is usually chosen, and dates are often defaulted to an arbitrary date in the very far future (more on dates in a moment).

+### NULL Foreign Keys in Fact Tables
+- Sometimes, it is not possible to associate a fact with a row in a dimension table.
+This occurs when the dimension value is unknown or invalid, or the relationship is optional.
+- An example of an optional relationship occurs in retail sales.
+You may have noticed that in some stores the cashier will note when a salesperson has helped you.
+This information may be used to evaluate salespeople or to compute their compensation.
+- Avoid allowing NULL values in foreign key columns.
+They require alternative join syntax and create NULL instance values for dimension columns even when nulls are not stored.
+This increasing group of workarounds leans heavily on a cadre of experienced

+### Avoiding NULL Foreign Key Values